Coarse and Dense Wavelength Division Multiplexing

 The following figure shows how the DWDM channels fit into the wavelength spectrum compared to CWDM channels.
 Each CWDM channel is spaced 20nm apart from the adjacent channel.
 In the figure, we use colors to differentiate the 8 CWDM channels in the 1550 region.
 For the 1310 regions, no color schemes have been standardized.

-For DWDM on the other hand, all the DWDM channels are within the 1530 and 1550nm CWDM regions.
-For DWDM channels, a color scheme has not been standardized either: probably just as well because remembering and differentiating 88 different colors for the DWDM channels with the naked eye might also be a strain.
+For DWDM on the other hand, most of the DWDM channels are within the 1530 and 1550nm CWDM regions.
+For DWDM channels, a color scheme has not been standardized either: probably just as well because remembering all the different colors for the DWDM channels with the naked eye might also be a strain.
 Instead, we use a block to indicate where they are grouped.

 Why not just add more wavelengths?

 CWDM and DWDM increase the amount of traffic that can be connected through a dark fiber.
-So why not add more?
-Why stop at 18 CWDM channels and 88 DWDM channels?
-The reason it’s not possible to add more is that fiber itself isn’t linear.
+So why not just add more?
+The reason is that the characteristics of the fiber itself isn’t linear.

 For longer distances, over 40 km, CWDM is restricted to 9 working channels due to a chemical property in the fiber called the water peak.
 The water peak is an area of high loss in the 1300nm region of the fiber that affects CWDM channels 1370nm to 1430nm.
 In this region, the signal loss is 1.0dB/km as opposed to 0.25dB/km in the 1550 region.
 This doesn’t mean that CWDM channels in the 1310nm region cannot be used, just that the distance is decreased.